FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_F2A.md

 F2

 ### What is being measured?
-Whether the metadata of the record contains "structured" elements that are "grounded" in shared vocabularies.
-For example, in one of the various forms of linked data (JSON-LD, RDFa, Turtle, etc.)
+Whether the metadata of the record contains "structured" elements.
+These may be in the form of hash-like content (micrograph, JSON), or in one of the various forms of linked data (JSON-LD, RDFa, etc.)

 ### Why should we measure it?
-Structured, grounded data is inherently easier for machines to accurately process and interpret, in particular by generic agents, who are able to precisely determine the meaning of an element based on it being a GUID (and thus, more FAIR)
+Structured data is inherently easier for machines to accurately process and interpret.
+Even loosely structured metadata can have reliable parsers built to consume it, including those of major search engines.
+Thus, it improves the findability of the record.

 ### What must be provided for the measurement?
 The Metadata GUID.